Matt Kuwata: Beauty

 Kuwata is known for his whiteface makeup style, sometimes referred to as "Matt-ka" (マット化, "Matt-ifying").
 Domestic Japanese media has described his appearance as that of a "foreign prince" (domestic Japanese media often misuses the word "foreign" to mean "white") or "living doll", as well as criticized him for looking "unnatural".
 Kuwata himself says that he does not consider the "unnatural" remarks to be insulting; that in contrast of the approachable idol image, he wants to be seen as unreachable, like theme park characters he had idolized.
 He says that, through his appearance, he wishes to convey the message that "your life is your own".
 He has declined to comment on any rumors of plastic surgery.
 He does, however, admit to the use of image editing software, including BeautyPlus and Adobe Lightroom.

 In 2019, he was awarded "Most Newsworthy Person in Beauty 2019" at the Bestcosmetics Awards 2019, hosted by VoCE Magazine.

 In October 2021, cosmetics company Daiya Corporation launched an official website for Emrose, a "total beauty brand" produced by Kuwata, featuring skincare products planned and designed by him, with his clear and whitened skin in mind as part of the concept.
 Featured ingredients include guaiazulene and camomile oil.
 A pop-up shop for it was opened in Shinjuku Isetan, at which Kuwata made an appearance and was approached by people of a wide variety of ages.
-The product "Blue Relief Peeling Pad", released on July 8th, 2022, sold out completely in one week.
+The product "Blue Relief Peeling Pad", released on July 8, 2022, sold out completely in one week.
 The liquid cosmetics have sold out and been re-released multiple times.

 On June 29, 2022, a 34-minute video demonstrating his skin care and makeup routine was featured by Vogue Japan online, featuring products from his brand Emrose.

 Despite his use of whiteface, which he refers to as "Westerner make-up (西洋人風メイク)" or erroneously describes as "foreigner make-up (外国人風メイク)", Kuwata has explicitly stated that he "has absolutely no desire to be a white person".

+In the April 2024 issue of Sweet magazine, a bonus palette is included of Opé by Bé vie rosée (a brand produced by Matt) contour and eyeshadow, featuring an image of Matt on the lid of the compact, which is also shown on the cover of the magazine.